 Field Description Port Port number in slot#/port# notation.
-Name Port name that you can edit and apply to the port.
-Type Type of the port.
+Name Port name that you can edit and apply to the port. Туре Type of the port.
 Admin Status Configures the administrative status of the port with up and down radio buttons.
 Oper Status Indicates whether or not the port is ready for use.
 Auto Negotiation Supported Displays true if the port supports auto-negotiation.
 Auto Negotiation The Enable check box enables or disables auto-negotiation on the port.
 Set Port Speed Radio buttons that let you configure the speed of the port.
 Current Speed Displays the speed of the port.
 Set Port Duplex (Ethernet Gateway ports) Radio buttons configure duplex setting of the port.
 Current Duplex (Ethernet Gateway ports) Indicates whether the port runs in full duplex mode or half duplex mode.
 MTU field Displays the maximum transmission unit (MTU) of the port in bytes.
 MAC Address (Ethernet Gateway ports) Flushes the address resolution protocol table.
 Last Changed On Time and date of the last time that the port was configured.
-Action (Ethernet Gateway ports) Flushes the address resolution protocol table when you choose the flushArp radio button, and then click Apply .
-Executes no action if you choose the none radio button and click Apply .
+Action (Ethernet Gateway ports) Flushes the address resolution protocol table.
 Result (Ethernet Gateway ports) Displays result of the action in the Action field.